Special Needs Trusts

 - Specific Needs – Special needs trusts can provide an opportunity to address the specific needs of an individual who has a mental or physical disability.
 This includes any unique concerns relating to their disability, as well as terms for using trust funds in a manner that ensure their future needs, which may change or increase, will be met.

 - Establishing a special needs trust – The special needs trust you create will be based on the unique circumstances involved, including the source of assets and when it is established.
 This includes self-funded or first-party trusts in which assets already belonging to a beneficiary are placed in the trust, or third-party trusts which place assets into the trust from parents, relatives, or other parties.
 A trust created during the life of the beneficiary and the grantor is called an “inter-vivos” trust, and a trust created upon the death of a grantor is referred to as a “testamentary trust.”
 Placing assets into a special needs trust is also a matter dependent on the unique facts at hand.

 Ensuring the affairs of your loved ones is an essential part of estate planning, and even more so when beneficiaries have disabilities that introduce unique concerns and considerations.
-At Hendershot, Cannon & Hisey, P.C., our Houston estate planning lawyers are readily available to explain how a special needs trust, a pooled trust (a type of special needs trust managed by a non-profit), or any related estate planning tool can help meet your specific needs and objectives.
+At Hendershot, Cowart & Hisey, P.C., our Houston estate planning lawyers are readily available to explain how a special needs trust, a pooled trust (a type of special needs trust managed by a non-profit), or any related estate planning tool can help meet your specific needs and objectives.
 We can also provide assistance in a range of other estate planning matters – from powers of attorney to litigation.

-To learn more about establishing a special needs trust in Texas and how our award-winning legal team at Hendershot, Cannon & Hisey, P.C. can help you, call (713) 909-7323 or contact us online today.
+To learn more about establishing a special needs trust in Texas and how our award-winning legal team at Hendershot, Cowart & Hisey, P.C. can help you, call (713) 909-7323 or contact us online today.